Public Health Approaches to Preventing Gambling Harm in NSW Course

 - Increase understanding of responsible gambling paradigms, and why they are no longer considered best practice in helping to prevent or reduce gambling harm.

-This course must be completed within two weeks of enrolment or you may be prompted for payment to continue participating in the course.
+This course must be completed within two weeks of enrolment or you may be prompted for payment to continue participating.
+You can find out more about the course here.

 Psychological care for people experiencing gambling harm – webinar